Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 ### Logging redacted headers and query parameters

-Some sensitive headers and query parameters are not logged by default and are displayed as `REDACTED`, to include them in logs use the `Diagnostics.LoggedHeaderNames` and `Diagnostics.LoggedQueryParameters` client options.
+Some sensitive headers and query parameters are not logged by default and are displayed as "REDACTED", to include them in logs use the `Diagnostics.LoggedHeaderNames` and `Diagnostics.LoggedQueryParameters` client options.

 ```C# Snippet:LoggingRedactedHeader
 SecretClientOptions options = new SecretClientOptions()